MartinT518/thap_mobile_clone-main/replit.md

 1. Browser console for JavaScript errors
 2. Workflow logs to ensure the server is running
 3. Network tab to verify assets are loading
+4. Wait 15-30 seconds for the initial load (Flutter web can take time on first load)

+### WebGL warning in browser console

+You may see: "WARNING: Falling back to CPU-only rendering.
+WebGL support not detected."

+This is normal in some browser environments and doesn't affect core functionality.
+The app will use CPU rendering instead of GPU acceleration.

+### Google Sign-In not working

+Google Sign-In requires proper web configuration:
+- Client ID must be configured for web platform
+- Domain must be authorized in Google Cloud Console
+- This is expected behavior for a mobile app ported to web without full OAuth setup

 ### Runtime errors in browser console

-The app may encounter runtime errors due to:
+The app may encounter some runtime errors due to:
-- Missing backend API responses
+- Missing backend API responses (app connects to test API: tingsapi.test.mindworks.ee)
-- Mobile-specific features not available in web browsers
+- Mobile-specific features not available in web browsers (camera, vibration, etc.)
 - Missing environment configuration

-These are expected for a mobile app running in a web environment.

 ### Build errors